Valencia Tool & Die

-Valencia Tool & Die, (VT&D), was a 1980s San Francisco music venue and art gallery founded by Peter Belsito and Jim Stockford, that presented punk, new wave, and new music performances, as well as performance art, film, and visual art shows from 1980 through 1983.
+Valencia Tool & Die (VT&D), was a music venue and art gallery active from 1980 through 1983 in the Mission District of San Francisco, California.
+It was founded by Peter Belsito and Jim Stockford, and presented punk, new wave, and new music performances, as well as performance art, film, and visual art shows.

+History

 Valencia Tool & Die, which to a passerby appeared to be an empty store front with no signage to identify it other than the street number, was located in the Mission District at 974 Valencia.
 The interior space consisted of a street level gallery/performance space and a subterranean cellar performance space.
 The cellar space was reached through a trap door and a narrow staircase, which led Damage Magazine publisher Brad Lapin to label it "the black hole of Calcutta."
 Performances often took place on both levels simultaneously, and usually featured Bay Area talent.
 VT&D was often open after hours and many of its best performances took place after San Francisco's 2 a.m. curfew in the cellar performance space which had been insulated with sand to dampen the sound.
 VT&D's location was only a few blocks from the Valencia police station, but the after hours performances continued uninterrupted for the first two years.
 During the third year the club was overrun by hardcore punks who made the location more conspicuous with graffiti and the club was closed for fire code and alcohol violations shortly afterward.
 Although VT&D did not exclusively book punk shows, most of the artists that appeared there ascribed to the DIY (do it yourself) philosophy of punk.

 By mid-1981 Valencia Tool & Die had begun to book hardcore punk and thrashcore shows featuring three bands for three dollars, a policy which had disappeared years before [elsewhere in San Francisco].
 The Die was a street-level storefront with a semi-sound proof basement, a seven-foot ceiling laced with pipes, brick walls and a concrete floor.
 The bands stood on the same floor face to face with the crammed sweltering audiences.
 Beer could be had for a dollar, and gigs would begin after San Francisco's curfew, when bands like L.A.s Social Distortion and other touring bands would appear unannounced after performing elsewhere in SF earlier in the evening.
 Upstairs people would drink, smoke, socialize, graffiti the walls, scream, fight or curl up for some sleep.
 Outside on the sidewalk there would inevitably be a dozen or two skulking kids in the nearby doorways, or leaning on parked cars while catching a breath of smokeless air."